-(1) Prescription information submitted to the department shall be confidential, in compliance with chapter 70.02
+(1) Prescription information submitted to the department must be confidential, in compliance with chapter 70.02

 RCW and federal health care information privacy requirements and not subject to disclosure, except as provided in subsections (3) and (4) of this section.

-(2) The department shall maintain procedures to ensure that the privacy and confidentiality of patients and patient information collected, recorded, transmitted, and maintained is not disclosed to persons except as in subsections (3) and (4) of this section.
+(2) The department must maintain procedures to ensure that the privacy and confidentiality of patients and patient information collected, recorded, transmitted, and maintained is not disclosed to persons except as in subsections (3) and (4) of this section.

 (3) The department may provide data in the prescription monitoring program to the following persons:

 (a) Persons authorized to prescribe or dispense controlled substances, for the purpose of providing medical or pharmaceutical care for their patients;

 (b) An individual who requests the individual's own prescription monitoring information;

 (c) Health professional licensing, certification, or regulatory agency or entity;

-(d) Appropriate local, state, and federal law enforcement or prosecutorial officials who are engaged in a bona fide specific investigation involving a designated person;
+(d) Appropriate law enforcement or prosecutorial officials, including local, state, and federal officials and officials of federally recognized tribes, who are engaged in a bona fide specific investigation involving a designated person;

 (e) Authorized practitioners of the department of social and health services and the health care authority regarding medicaid program recipients;